ian0422my/my-jekyll/_posts/2021-09-06-unit-testing.markdown

 * Write tests for methods that have the fewest dependencies first, and work your way up
   * simple first; complex later
 * ***All methods, regardless of visibility, should have appropriate unit tests***
+  * although is not so straight forward to test private method
 * ***Aim for each unit test method to perform exactly one assertion***
 * Create unit tests that target exceptions
 * Use the most appropriate assertion methods